 Specify Inventory Location (optional)

-In order for ShipStation to track your stock levels, you need to create at least one Inventory Warehouse and link it as an Inventory source to one of your Ship From Locations.
+For ShipStation to track your stock levels, you need to create at least one Inventory Warehouse and link it as an Inventory source to one of your Ship From Locations.
 Think of this as the physical location where you store your inventory.

 You can also configure your Inventory Warehouse to mirror your actual warehouse layout (for example, if your warehouse is separated into aisles, rows, and bins).
 By adding Locations, you can have ShipStation show specifically where each item is located (for example, Toy A is located in B-24-7).